Frequently Asked Questions

 - Pregnancy.
 Clearly avoiding fasting/low calorie diets is wise, however if there is a risk of (or previous history of) Gestational diabetes, The Blood Sugar Way of Life might be a suitable alternative.

-Please read this handout (pdf) for additional information.
+Please read this article for important additional information.

 - Forums are private and are for use only by paid members of the cohort.